 Train with an outstanding coaching team led by Elizabeth Crosse MCC, build your professional coaching career, work towards your coaching credential with the internationally recognised International Coach Federation (ICF) and have the option of picking up the ILM Level 7 qualification along the way.

 After successfully completing Maximum Coaching’s Certified Coach Training Programme, and completing the necessary post-training coaching hours, you will be able to apply for and achieve the ICF Associate Certified Coach (ACC) qualification.

 This programme is approved by the ICF for 60 hours of coach specific training.

 Check us out on the ICF website approved training providers list HERE.

 Is the ACC qualification the right one for you?
 Ask Elizabeth – call 01582 714280 today.

-If you’re thinking about ICF certification, we now have two options for you:
+If you’re thinking about ICF certification, we now have three options for you: